ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 But not everything was awful.

-Germany had rolled out a scheme called *Kurzarbeit für KI*—a sort of part-time work safety net for professionals displaced by automation.
+Germany had rolled out a scheme called *Kurzarbeit für KI*, a sort of part-time work safety net for professionals displaced by automation.
 It was bureaucratic, confusing, and occasionally effective.

 Carbon taxes on data centres funded a small wind farm outside Vienna.
 Artist collectives formed certification groups to label work as “authentically human.”
 Sometimes this involved finger-painting with actual blood.
 Elijah tried not to judge.